see-k/Field-Agent-UI/README.md

      - [ ] Register
      - [ ] Not found

-- [X] Step 5: HTTP Client
-    - Launch spring on terminal
-    - Send requests to test added contents in API
+- [ ] Step 7: User Registration and Login
+     - [ ] Implement user registration through endpoints
+     - [ ] Require a user to login to view the Agents CRUD UI.
+     - [ ] Display the logged in user's username in the header.
+     - [ ] Provide a way for the user to logout

  ______________________________________________________________________
 ## Flow Chart